pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/react-beautiful-dnd/README.md

 }
 ```

-And finally, we will render the `DragDropList` component and pass the `projectData` as the prop.
+And finally, we will render the `DragDropList` component and pass the `tasksState.projectData` as the prop.
 We will also have to import the `DragDropList` component.

 ```tsx
 import DragDropList from "./DragDropList";